 I am an Ambassador for ZOOMA Women’s Race Series.
-I received a free race entry and lots of goodies from race sponsors, but I was not monetarily compensated for this post.
-Please see my Disclosure Policy for more information.
+I received a free race entry and lots of goodies from race sponsors.
 This post may contain affiliate links.

 As I shared in my last post, my ZOOMA Florida race weekend got off to a rough start.
 To recap: I got lost and confused at the Ritz Carlton while trying to find the Fitness Expo.
 I missed the Feetures! champagne reception.
 And I discovered that I was the only ambassador who’d traveled alone and was staying somewhere besides the Ritz.